WFYishere/NeonBeam/README.md

 - **Gemini**: For providing the Gemini-1.5-Flash model and APIs.
 - **Vercel**: For hosting our serverless app.
 - **[TagCloud](https://www.npmjs.com/package/TagCloud)**: For generating Word Cloud

+---

+## **Features**
+- **AI-Powered Suggestions**: Input any question, and NeonBeam uses a fine-tuned Gemini-1.5-Flash model to generate creative, context-aware recommendations.
+- **Dynamic Word Cloud**: Visualize potential answers in real-time through an interactive and colorful word cloud.
+- **Gamified Option Selector**: Stop the spinning options to lock in your choice—decision-making has never been this fun!
+- **Seamless Deployment**: Hosted on Vercel for fast and reliable performance.

+---

+## **How It Works**
+1. **Enter a Question**: Ask anything, like “What should I eat for dinner?” or “Which movie should I watch?”
+2. **Generate Suggestions**: NeonBeam’s AI provides multiple options tailored to your query.
+3. **Visualize Options**: Watch the dynamic word cloud fill with possibilities.
+4. **Pick Your Choice**: Let the spinning selector decide, or stop it at just the right moment for a final recommendation.

+---

+## **Tech Stack**
+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: Fine-tuned Gemini-1.5-Flash model
+- **Visualization**: Word cloud library
+- **Cloud Services**: Vercel for serverless deployment
+- **APIs**: Gemini for model fine-tuning and inference